 Fatherless at Age Six

-When Sheila was six, her father had a suffered a brain thrombosis.
+When Sheila was six, her father suffered a brain thrombosis.
 He was never the same.

 A once warm, funny and kind dad, he returned from the hospital angry and violent.
 One time he tried to kill Sheila with a cane.
 Within hours he was taken away to an asylum and she never saw him again.
 He escaped the asylum and was found, drowned in a river.
 He was thirty four.

 Words of Death